 A slight variation of a standard checkpoint is while it is used on web images.

-It should be noted that this screen is almost identical to “Checkpoint Properties” dialog, it is specific to images.
+It should be noted that this screen is almost identical to the “Checkpoint Properties” dialog, and it is specific to images.

 The only extra parameter is the “Compare Image Content” checkbox.
-If it is checked, the image in run time is checked with the one stored during the creation of the checkpoint to see if it is exactly the same.
-If they are the same, the test results will only have one image.
-If they are different both the images will be displayed in the test results.
+If it is checked, the image in runtime is checked with the one stored during the creation of the checkpoint to see if it is exactly the same.
+If they are the same, then the test results will only have one image.
+If they are different, then both the images will be displayed in the test results.

-For example, on the gmail page, I tried to insert a standard checkpoint on one of the images from the Active screen and this is what gets displayed: (click to enlarge image)
+For example, on the Gmail page, I tried to insert a standard checkpoint on one of the images from the Active screen and this is what gets displayed.

-I will not make any changes in the dialog, you can if you wish to and click OK.
+I will not make any changes to the dialog, you can if you wish to and click OK.

-This is how the inserted checkpoint is going to be: (click to enlarge image)
+This is what the inserted checkpoint is going to be.

 Browser("Gmail: Email from Google").Page("Gmail: Email from Google").Image("nosign-r42").Check CheckPoint("nosign-r42")

 That is all for today!
 We will continue with the other checkpoints in further sessions.
 Feel free to post your questions.

 => Visit Here For The QTP Training Tutorials Series